Quickstart¶

 Compilation takes a moment

-This forks three processes (a trusted dealer + two compute parties) and runs the mult3 micro-benchmark from Hastings et al.
+This forks three processes (a trusted dealer + two compute parties) and runs a simple addition-and-multiplication benchmark on secret-shared data.

 Expected output: